delay4now/main/gandhi-quotes-01.md

 # Quotes from the movie *Gandhi*

+Below is a selection of quotes from the film [*Gandhi*](https://en.wikipedia.org/wiki/Gandhi_(film)).
+For additional context, the reader may also refer to the [screenplay](https://www.sellingyourscreenplay.com/wp-content/uploads/screenplay/scripts/Gandhi.pdf), which is available online.
+After presenting each group of quotes under a heading, I offer a brief remark on that collection.

 ## On Fighting

 ### Quote 1
 > GANDHI: I am asking you to fight!
 To fight against their anger, not to provoke it!
-He has their attention now.
 We will not strike a blow, but we will receive them.
 And through our pain we will make them see their injustice, and it will hurt, as all fighting hurts!
 But we cannot lose.
 We cannot.
 Because they may torture my body, may break my bones, even kill me...
 They will then have my dead body, not my obedience.

 ### Quote 2
 > GANDHI: We only make wild speeches, or perform even wilder acts of terrorism.
 We've bred an army of anarchists but not one single group that can really fight the British anywhere.
 >
 > NEHRU: I thought you were against fighting.
-They have reached the trough.
 >
 > GANDHI: Where there is injustice, I've always believed in fighting.
 The question is do you fight to change things, or do you fight to punish.
 For myself, I have found that we are all such sinners we should leave punishment to God.
 And if we really want to change things there are better ways of doing it than by derailing trains or slashing someone with a sword.
 You see, even here we live under tyranny.